StarfighterLily/STaRBox/README.md

 STack and Register Box
 ***
-A Python based virtual machine
+A Python based virtual machine using PyGame.
+Features 64K memory, a 16 color screen, and keyboard, with more to come.

 [Wiki here](https://github.com/StarfighterLily/STaRBox/wiki)